Priming the Berkey Fluoride Filters

-- Press the priming button up against the sink faucet so that the priming button creates a seal between the faucet and the Fluoride Filter.
-Place your thumb on top of the faucet to apply pressure, to create a better seal (as seen in picture).
+4. Press the priming button up against the sink faucet so that the priming button creates a seal between the faucet and the Fluoride Filter.
+Place your thumb on top of the faucet to apply pressure to create a better seal (as seen in the picture).

-- Turn the Fluoride filter over and prime the opposite end (reversing the flow of water) repeating steps 3 - 5 until water runs clear from both directions.
+7. Turn the Fluoride filter over and prime the opposite end (reversing the water flow), repeating steps 3-5 until water runs clear from both directions.

-- To determine if the filter is fully primed, collect the filtered water in a clear glass and hold it up to the light to see if all of the cloudiness is gone from the water, if not continue priming until water is clear.
+8. To determine if the filter is fully primed, collect the filtered water in a clear glass and hold it up to the light to see if all of the cloudiness is gone from the water.
+If not, continue priming until the water is clear.

 9. This filter is now primed and ready to install.